DannyRyanFisher/RoboND-DeepLearning-Project/writeup.md

 the 1x1 Convolutional layer is used to change the number of filters with kernel and stride = 1, I used the 1x1 Convolutional layer to increase the number of filters from 256 to 512 so the dimension of the layer become (256, 5, 5) ==>
-(512, 5, 5). (despite it's used in general to reduce the number of filters, I increased it because it gives better final results)
+(512, 5, 5). (despite it's used in general to reduce the number of filters, I increased it, because it gives better final results)